smbct/AAN-reach/README.md

 # AAN-reach

 AAN-reach is a reachability solver the Asynchronous Automata Network framework.
 This program encodes the dynamics of Asynchronous Automata Networks into a SAT instance.
 Then, an external SAT solver is used to look for an execution sequence that verify the reachabillity.
 In some cases, it is also able to prove the unreachability by computing a sufficient bound on the length of execution sequences.
 This bound is derived from static analysis tools.
+For the inconclusive cases, a manual bound can be set to check reachability in bounded sequences.

 ## How to use it ?